Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: First Coupling via Diophantine Approximation

 where $(x,y) \in \Z^2_{\text{prim}}$ are coprime integers with

 Then

 \end{lemma}

+We omit the proof here since it is given in Lemma 9 of \cite{birch-davenport:1958a} with the following minor changes: The endpoints of summation and integration must be adjusted while noting that the condition $1/(2 y \abs{\rho}) > 4dA$ has to be fulfilled.
+But this is certainly the case because \eqref{lemma:BirDav:Lemma9:eq2}.

-As before, the same proof as in \cite{birch-davenport:1958a} of Lemma 9 can be applied here as well.
-The main idea is to split the sum on the left-hand side of \eqref{lemma:BirDav:Lemma9:eq} according to the residue classes $\operatorname{mod} q$ and then apply Poisson's summation formula to each of these sums.
-The only difference in our case is that the endpoints of summation and integration must be adjusted.
+\begin{remark} The main procedure in \cite{birch-davenport:1958a} is to split the sum on the left hand side of \eqref{lemma:BirDav:Lemma9:eq} according to the residue classes $\operatorname{mod} \, q$ and then apply Poisson's summation formula to each of these sums.
+A well known alternative is to use a truncated form of the Poisson summation formula, see Lemma 4.2 and Theorem 4.1 in \cite{Vaughan:1997}. \end{remark}